31 Seriously Fun Things to Do on Father’s Day

 If Dad prefers wine to liquor, virtual wine tastings are some of the best things to do on Father’s Day.
 From the comfort of home, he’ll get to sample an assortment of wine curated by chefs and sommeliers with expert knowledge on the delicate art of wine tasting.
 While learning all about flavor profiles, tasting notes and different grape varieties, he’ll also pick up recipes for homemade appetizers or small plates to complement his wine selections.

-For the whiskey aficionado father, a virtual whiskey tasting is tough to beat.
-Each live tasting is led by an industry-renowned scotch steward well-versed in all things whiskey, bourbon and scotch.
+For the whiskey aficionado father, a whiskey tasting is tough to beat.
+Each event is led by an industry-renowned scotch steward well-versed in all things whiskey, bourbon and scotch.
 While you taste selections from around the world, you'll also learn more about the distilling process, food pairings and even cocktail recipes for a fun twist.
 This is one of the best things to do on Father’s Day that can also double as a gift; why not spring for a few bottles of his favorite whiskey to add to his collection?

 11. Take Dad on a Craft Brewery Tour

 A brewery tour is one of those things to do on Father’s Day that never gets old — partly because there are always new craft breweries and microbreweries popping up all over the place.
 Do a little research and check out what tours are available in your city.
 Or, you can always hire a designated driver, rally the troops and make your own itinerary!